easyuc/EasyUC/uc-dsl/README.md

 ./configure
 ```

-telling it the full pathname of the EasyCrypt distribution.
+telling it the full pathname of the EasyCrypt distribution (where you
+cloned it).

 Next, run